Skip to main content

 Environmental

 As a global financial risk, climate change is one of our most prioritised areas of focus.
 Most notably in 2022, we were pleased to have our greenhouse gas (“GHG”) emissions reduction targets approved by the Science-Based Targets initiative.
 The objectives we set cover both IK’s own emissions and our PCs’ where we hold a majority stake.
 During the course of the year, we supported many of our PCs in the measurement of their GHG emissions and subsequently produced our annual IK GHG Emissions Report which now includes financed emissions.
 We also became a formal supporter of the Task Force on Climate-Related Financial Disclosures framework.
 In addition, 2022 saw us invest in carbon credits which support projects engaged in ocean and soil carbon sequestration as well as purchase Solvatten solar water purifying devices in Kenya.
+In the coming months, we will be aligning our reporting with the Task Force on Climate-Related Financial Disclosures framework.

 Social